Raijeee/Unit_3/SQL_Queries.md

 -- How many events happened on facebook during july 2017?
 (1264) select count (date) from facebook_event_checkin WHERE date like "201707%";

--- The range of the annual income for individual qih gold membership Select membership_status, annual_income from person inner join income i on person.ssn inner join get_fit_now_member g on person.name = g.name order by annual_income asc;
+-- The range of the annual income for individual qih gold membership (crashes) Select membership_status, annual_income from person inner join income i on person.ssn inner join get_fit_now_member g on person.name = g.name order by annual_income asc;

--- How many crimes happeed at night (N/A)
+-- How many crimes happeed at night (No such variable as night) No such variable as night
-N/A

 -- What month is the most dangerous based on number of crimes (jan) select date from crime_scene_report order by date desc;